by Carol Baxter

 Click HERE to watch a video snippet from this talk (filmed late 2023).

 NB.
 This talk could instead be called Danger!
-Danger!
 However, the title Shipwrecked keeps the passengers on the edge of their seats wondering if each dramatic shipping incident is about to become the shipwreck disaster foretold in the title.

 The Catalpa series